Snowpack, React, TailwindCSS and TypeScript... What Have I done๐ฑ...and how you can do it too =)

 Setup

-Now that you are more than familiar with the team, or shall I say; ATeam
+Now that you are more than familiar with the team, or shall I say;

 Two things, one I wont apologies for the gif's it is the gift that keeps on giffing, second, I wonder if I should rephrase my previous analogy to fit the characters of the A-team....perhaps, its a lot of work, i'll perhaps just call the repo it instead...

 As with the last time. the vast majority of this is done via the CLI.
-Daunting as this sounds I will be providing screenshots and step-by-step instructions on the setup procedure, just to make it super easy ๐Ÿ‘
+Daunting as this sounds I will be providing screenshots and step-by-step instructions on the setup procedure, just to make it super easy ๐

 Environment

-A brief note on the environment I would be setting this up in.
-I operate a Windows 10 rig that has Windows Subsystem for Linux ($wsl ) in which I am operating Ubuntu and using the WSL VS Code extension.
+) in which I am operating Ubuntu and using the WSL VS Code extension.
 You can replicate this setup in both Windows and MacOS, just be cognisant of the differences between the environment's.
 The commands wont all be the same, but the outcome will.

 Playing in the Snow

-First things first, bring up the terminal. terminal
+First things first, bring up the terminal.

 Navigate towards your working directory and then enter: